Update September 10, 2021: This bill has been re-introduced this week, by the same sponsors. EFF continues to support this legislation.

 Not everyone is entitled to ask the ITC for an exclusion order; the complainant must be part of a “domestic industry.”
 But over the years, administrative law judges at the ITC have lowered the bar for what that requires.
 Engaging in patent licensing and litigation—without more—is enough to establish a “domestic industry” in this country, in the eyes of ITC judges.
 That means patent trolls, which produce no goods or services, can qualify.
 Even patent assertion entities based in other countries are using the ITC.
 For example, last year, the ITC took up a case in which an Ireland-based patent troll sought to stop 80% of U.S. imports on Android tablets, 86% of Windows tablets, and more than 50% of Android smartphones.

-The ITC was never intended to be a forum for domestic companies based on allegations of patent infringement.
+The ITC was never intended to be a forum for raising costs on domestic companies based on allegations of patent infringement.
 But that’s exactly what it has become.
 Since 2006, the ITC’s own data show that between 6 and 33 percent of the venue’s patent cases are brought by entities that don’t practice the patent, which are, more often than not, patent trolls.
 The fast pace of ITC litigation, which has an 18-month time limit, makes it more expensive and less fair to defendants than district court litigation.
 When U.S. companies are forced to pay huge legal fees, and big settlements, to avoid threatening their product lines, prices go up and consumers are the losers.